treseco/ctf_writeups/LACTF_2024/writeups.md

 // d == 61343 indicates the input flag passed the check process.exit(d!=61343)
 ```
 Each of these programs applies some constraints on the possible correct flags, and together they form a verifier.
 I spent some time trying to use an SMT solver to solve for the flag, but this approach proved challengeing.
-Because the flag charcters that we aresolving for are used to index into `e`, we really want concrete values rather than symbolic ones.
+Because the flag charcters that we are solving for are used to index into `e`, we really want concrete values rather than symbolic ones.
 The real insight comes from realizing that all the elements in `e` fall between `10 <= x <=17`.
 Since we are given that the flag is 34 chars long, and the python program only checks the chars from index 6 to 34-2, we know it checks the 26 chars between the brackets.
 Each of these chars increments `d` by a minimum of 10 and the total must be 260, thus each iteration of the loop must result in some element of `e` with the value 10.
 With the resulting strings that correctly produce the sum of 260, we can compute the same check done by the javascript program until we find one that passes both.

 ```python